Ericwang6/gromacs/README_DeepMD.md

 # GROMACS + DeepMD NNP/MM Simulations
-This README is drafted by Yingze Wang from CCME, Peking University.
+This README is drafted by Yingze Wang from CCME, Peking University and it is about how to run NNP/MM simulations using GROMACS + DeepMD.
+It is assumed that you have already known some basic usage of GROMACS, if not, please first refer to http://www.mdtutorials.com/gmx/ to follow some tutorials.

 ## Installation
 1. Download code from https://github.com/Ericwang6/gromacs/tree/deepmd-v3
 2. Install C++ api of both `tensorflow 2.x` and `deepmd-kit 2.x`.
-3. Specify the installation path of tensorflow and deepmd using cmake options: `-DTENSORFLOW_ROOT` and `-DDEEPMD_ROOT`.
+3. Specify the installation path of tensorflow and deepmd using cmake options: `-DGMX_TENSORFLOW_ROOT` and `-DGMX_DEEPMD_ROOT`.
 Here is a sample compile scipt:
 ```bash
 #!/bin/bash
 export CC=/usr/bin/gcc